Regular Supporters of Umusa:

 Netcare Margate Private Hospital, Methodist Ladies Auxiliary Group, Pro Deo Care Group

-Umusa Community Projects are provided in the Ugu District of KwaZulu Natal where 86% of the population live in disadvantaged rural and deep rural areas.
+Umusa Community Projects provide services in the Ugu District of KwaZulu Natal where 86% of the population live in disadvantaged rural and deep rural areas.

 We believe that working in partnership with communities, beneficiaries, traditional leaders, government and the business sector as well as maintaining string and lasting relationships with our donors – results in the most positive outcomes for beneficiaries.
 THE PRINCIPAL OF UBUNTU APPLIES – “IF YOU ARE WELL WE ARE ALL WELL”.